act-rules/act-rules.github.io/_rules/link-skip-block-content-7b576d.md

 [focusable]: #focusable 'Definition of focusable'
 [focused]: https://html.spec.whatwg.org/#focused 'Definition of focused'
 [included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of included in the accessibility tree'
+[tech g123]: (https://www.w3.org/WAI/WCAG21/Techniques/general/G123) 'Technique G123: Adding a link at the beginning of a block of repeated content to go to the end of the block'
 [section of content]: #section-of-content 'Definition of section of content'
 [section of repeated content]: #section-of-repeated-content 'Definition of section of repeated content'
 [semantic role]: #semantic-role 'Definition of semantic role'